snotskie/ttrpg/site/src/playing.md

 In such cases, the DM may set a target the Attacker needs to beat.
 The attack's effect is only successful if the Attacker rolls higher than both the Defender's roll and the DM's target.

-When the Defender rolls, if the Defender rolls lower than the DM's target, the attack is resolved as though the Defender had rolled that target instead.
+When the Defender rolls, if the Defender rolls lower than the DM's target, the Contest is resolved as though the Defender had rolled that target instead.

 This way, even if the Defender rolls low, they still win the Contest if the Attacker fails to meet the target.